rdkcentral/rdkservices/Bluetooth/doc/BluetoothPlugin.md

 <a name="method.getPairedDevices"></a>
 ## *getPairedDevices <sup>method</sup>*

 Returns a list of devices that have paired with this device.

+### Events

+  No events are triggered.

 ### Parameters